frdfsnlght/NASOdyssey/docs/index.md

 The LowerShell, FrontPanel, and BackPanel parts each have an additional associated part and STL.
 In PrusaSlicer, you can load these additional STLs as part modifiers and specify different printing parameters for those volumes.
-I specified a honeycomb infill and zerod out the top and bottom layers.
+I specified a honeycomb infill and zeroed out the top and bottom layers.
 This gives the effect of an open grill as can be seen in the picture.

 ![Image of grill](grill.jpg)